symphonycms/jit_image_manipulation/README.markdown

 In order pull images from external sources, you must set up a white-list of trusted sites.
 To do this, goto "System > Preferences" and add rules to the "JIT Image Manipulation" rules textarea.
 To match anything use a single asterisk (*).

 ## Change Log

+**Version 1.14**
+- More robust detection of a temp directory
+- More robust installation

 **Version 1.13**
 - Add a new mode, Resize to Fit, that will conditionally resize your image if it is above the desired width/height otherwise it will leave the image as it. (thanks @21studios)